infiniteframeworks/blog/_posts/2025-10-18-Generating Obsidian Notebooks with AI.md

 Now when I am chatting I can ask it to obsidify a given topic.

 Caveat emptor.
-I have had to coax it along a few times to get the desired output, but overall I am happy and impressed with how well it performs.
+I have had to coax it along a few times to get the desired output, but overall I am happy and impressed with how well it per